IEEE-PSH/hackpsh-web/README.md

 Separate branches will be made to differentiate implementations for the application.
 New changes will **NOT** be made directly in the master branch.

 1. Click on the current branch on the bottom-left labeled `master`.
-2. Click on `Create a new branch`
+2. Click on `Create a new branch`.
-3. Name the branch with something descriptive (ex: `navbar-testing`)
+3. Name the branch with something descriptive (ex: `navbar-testing`).

 You can switch branches by clicking on the branch name and clicking on the refresh symbol to sync with its changes.
 If your files do not sync properly, navigate to `View > Command Palette` or `Ctrl + Shift + P` and enter `Fetch`